Skip to content

 • Deploy to a remote host with one flag. punix service deploy STACK --target ssh://user@host runs the same code as a local deploy.
 The atomic-update guarantees hold over SSH.

 • Strict host-key verification stays on.
-The SSH transport passes StrictHostKeyChecking=yes; you can pin a per- environment known_hosts file via --known-hosts.
-There is no "accept any host key" mode.
+The SSH transport passes StrictHostKeyChecking=yes; you can pin a per-environment known_hosts file via --known-hosts.
+Every connection verifies the host key.

 • Adding a new deploy target is a small, contained change.
-Future backends (launchd, supervisord, docker-compose, k8s) slot into the same abstraction; the manifest format, the rollback flow, the GC contract — none of those change.
-Punix v0.6 ships systemd; Stage 8 adds the others.
+Future backends (launchd, supervisord, docker-compose, k8s) slot into the same abstraction.
+The manifest format, the rollback flow, and the GC contract stay as they are.
+Punix ships systemd; the others land when there is a driver.

 Why three?
 Why these three?